sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 @sap:registry=https://npm.sap.com
 ```

+**Note:** Please be cautious when adding registries to your `npm` configuration and make sure that you trust the registry!
 Now you can install the necessary libraries, first of all the `@sap/cloud-sdk-core`, the heart of the `SAP Cloud SDK for JavaScript` and basis for the service libraries you might want to use.

 ```Shell